eficode-academy/kubernetes-katas/08-storage-detailed.md

 ```

-Now, lets create a PVC, which takes a slice of storage out of this PV.
+Now, lets create a PVC.
 That PVC will then be used/consumed by a pod.
 Note that I have set storageClassName to null, because I want the PVC to *not* use any storage classes.
 Instead I want it to bind to the PV of my choice by using a *selector*.
-In this example, it is important to set storageclass to null because if it is simply absent, then by default the **default** (or "standard") storage class is used automatically.
+In this example, it is important to set storageclass to "" (null) because if it is simply absent, then by default the **default** (or "standard") storage class is used automatically.
 (This is not what I want - at the moment)

 ```